-- 9. The supervision of MIBEL is performed in a coordinated form by the CR MIBEL without prejudice to the specific competences of each CA. - 10.
-The electricity Market of MIBEL as well as the electricity market on the European Union lies on two basic foundations: - i.
+- 9. The electricity Market of MIBEL as well as the electricity market on the European Union lies on two basic foundations: - i.
 The strong regulation of this sector (legal and regulatory framework well detailed with specific competences given to the assigned CAs); - ii.
-Electricity cannot be stored, which is one of the main constraints on this type of commodity. - 11.
+Electricity cannot be stored, which is one of the main constraints on this type of commodity. - 10.
 The transportation of the electricity is made through a network system (energy flux), where the TSOs (Transmission System Operator) assume the dominant role.
-The European market is strongly interconnected through the Multi-regional Coupling. - 12.
-In Iberia, OMIE (OMI-Polo Español S.A.) is responsible for the management of the spot market (day and intraday markets), responsible for the cash delivery as well as the management and potential execution of guarantees in place for the fulfilment of the clients' obligations. - 13.
-OMIE is regulated and subject to the rules of the electricity sector in Spain and the respective European regulation in place. - 14.
+The European market is strongly interconnected through the Multi-regional Coupling. - 11.
+In Iberia, OMIE (OMI-Polo Español S.A.) is responsible for the management of the spot market (day and intraday markets), responsible for the cash delivery as well as the management and potential execution of guarantees in place for the fulfilment of the clients' obligations. - 12.
+OMIE is regulated and subject to the rules of the electricity sector in Spain and the respective European regulations in place. - 13.
 In compliance with the current legislation, all bids and offers on electricity must be submitted into the spot trading platform (those arisen from bilateral agreement, those of the Derivatives Market managed by OMIP or OTC with physical delivery).
-Only entities that have the ability to physically buy or sell electricity (e.g. are able to acquire or inject electricity into the grid) can trade on the spot market. - 15.
+Only entities that have the ability to physically buy or sell electricity (e.g. are able to acquire or inject electricity into the grid) can trade on the spot market. - 14.
 The access to the market is done through a trading platform via internet, which enables the simultaneous participation of a high number of agents as well as the management of a big volume of bid and offers on electricity on a short period of time.
 Through this platform, the buyers and sellers acquire the volume they need (MWh) at public and transparent prices.
-The positions arisen from the derivatives market managed by OMIP with physical delivery are submitted into this platform and then become subject to the rules of this market. - 16.
+The positions arisen from the derivatives market managed by OMIP with physical delivery are submitted into this platform and then become subject to the rules of this market. - 15.
 On the spot market, it is possible to trade: bilaterally, day-ahead and intraday.
-The spot market offers daily products for the next day plus an intraday market, where it is possible to re-trade positions previously assumed with high liquidity.
-In 2015, the activity on the Spanish spot market represented 71% of the total demand of electricity and the activity on the Portuguese spot market represented 63% of the total demand of electricity. - 17.
+The spot market offers daily products for the next day plus an intraday market, where it is possible to re-trade positions previously assumed with high liquidity. - 16.
 As this commodity, cannot be stored (at least in considerable amounts), meaning that it must be used at the production time, the electricity supply is done via the physical delivery model.
 This model consists of fluxes between its origin (centres where the energy is produced) and the consumers, under the coordination of the TSOs.
 In Iberia, the responsibility of the physical delivery lies with REN and REE; both assume a central role for the physical delivery: receive the provisional programs from all agents (directly or via the spot market) and upon validation assume the responsibility of receiving the energy from the producers and its delivery to the consumers and must ascertain, appraise and settle all deviations to the program previously communicated.